-- Recognising qualifications that are or will evidence that students meet the OPS, subject to the approval of the Privy Council (attaching conditions or time periods to that recognition where appropriate).
-These qualifications are called 'recognised qualifications' (RQs). - Withdrawing recognition of qualifications that are or will no longer be evidence that students meet the OPS, subject to the approval of the Privy Council.
+- Recognising qualifications that are or will evidence that students meet the Osteopathic Practice Standards (OPS), subject to the approval of the Privy Council (attaching conditions or time periods to that recognition where appropriate).
+These are called 'recognised qualifications' (RQs). - Withdrawing recognition of qualifications that are or will no longer be evidence that students meet the OPS, subject to the approval of the Privy Council.